mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 The variable is now `tcl set x 5` or five times three is `tcl expr {3*5}`.

-This document was processed using `tcl package provide Tcl`.
+This document was processed using Tcl `tcl package provide Tcl`.

 The results from the code execution will be directly embedded in the text and will replace the Tcl code.